 In addition, direct discovery (including out-of-coverage) shall be supported for Public Safety related proximity services and group discovery shall be supported for the interactive services on PC5 (SP-190443).

-Therefore, this document proposes a Key Issue addressing the enablement of ProSe direct discovery in 5GS..
+Therefore, this document proposes a Key Issue addressing the enablement of ProSe direct discovery in 5GS.

 Proposal